TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

 Explaining XGBoost predictions on the Titanic dataset
 =====================================================

-This tutorial will show you how to analyze predictions of a tree ensemble classifier (XGBoost in this case, but it also works for tree ensembles from scikit-learn and for regression).
-We will use `Titanic dataset <https://www.kaggle.com/c/titanic/data>`__, which is small and has not too many features, but is still rich enough.
+This tutorial will show you how to analyze predictions of an XGBoost classifier (regression for XGBoost and most scikit-learn tree ensembles are also supported by eli5).
+We will use `Titanic dataset <https://www.kaggle.com/c/titanic/data>`__, which is small and has not too many features, but is still interesting enough.

 We are using `XGBoost <https://xgboost.readthedocs.io/en/latest/>`__ 0.6a2 and data downloaded from https://www.kaggle.com/c/titanic/data (it